-Coming off a loss to the Milwaukee Bucks that saw Michael Redd drop 45 points on a still recovering Kobe Bryant (27 points on 7-of-23 shooting), the Black Mamba was looking to destroy his next opponent and those future victims turned out to be the Utah Jazz — a team Bryant always enjoyed torturing up until his final day in the NBA.
+Coming off a loss to the Milwaukee Bucks that saw Michael Redd drop 45 points on a recovering Kobe Bryant (27 points on 7-of-23 shooting), the Black Mamba was looking to destroy his next opponent.
+Those future victims turned out to be the Utah Jazz — a team Bryant always enjoyed torturing up until his final day in the NBA.

 “I felt great.
 I felt explosive,” said Bryant, who scored 30 of his 52 in the third quarter and connected on 11 consecutive shots.
 “It’s just about trusting my knee and trusting my legs.
 And after tonight, I know I’m at that point right now where I feel like I know it’s going to be there.”